Zcash (ZEC) wallet

 On the other hand, 'non-custodial wallets' are decentralized wallets, meaning that users own their private keys.
 During setup, the user is shown a list of mnemonic words, which they'll be prompted to record and store carefully if they'll ever find themselves in the situation of recovering the wallet on a different device.
 Owning the keys designates the user with complete control over the funds.
 On the flip side, that also means that the user will sustain the single responsibility if the recovery phrase is lost, denying them the possibility to import the same wallet on other devices in the future.

-Setting the above distinctions aside, it's worth noting that, to this day, most wallets - either custodial or non-custodial - support features that in the past were regarded as a 'privilege' of centralized exchanges: users can buy cryptocurrencies, swap them, and exchange them.
+Setting the above distinctions aside, it's worth noting that, to this day, most wallets - either custodial or non-custodial - support features that in the past were regarded as a 'privilege' of centralized exchanges: users can buy cryptocurrencies, swap them, and swap them.
 ZEC wallets make no exception.
 These characteristics aren't solely ascribed to Zcash; instead, they are incorporated within many wallets, enabling users to manage ZEC and other crypto assets in real-time and execute any of the procedures mentioned above.

 How to store Zcash Safely?